 “Xiaomi’s rise also coincides with the decline of Huawei, another major Chinese OEM.
 Xiaomi, along with OPPO and OnePlus, took over large parts of Huawei’s affordable market, particularly in Europe, while also being among the primary OEMs, along with Samsung, to take over Huawei’s premium affordable segment there,” Walia argued.

-Xiaomi became the market leader in some of the price-conscious markets within Europe, such as Russia.
+Xiaomi became the market leader in some price-conscious European markets, such as Russia.

 While Xiaomi’s growth has not been accidental, its rise to the very top towards the end of Q2 2021 was also because of production difficulties faced by Samsung due to its factory in Vietnam becoming temporarily non-operational during a Covid-triggered lockdown.